It’s not easy to teach this grammar point, present perfect continuous but it is possible to do it well.

 Present Perfect Continuous vs. Present Perfect

-In my advanced conversation class, Touchstone Level 3 has a section about the present perfect continuous and the present perfect.
-It’s actually quite complicated and not something that students understand really easily, so using timelines for teaching present perfect continuous can be really useful.
+In my advanced conversation class at a Korean university, Touchstone Level 3 has a section about the present perfect continuous and the present perfect.
+It’s actually quite complicated.
+It’s also not something that students understand really easily.
+So, using timelines for teaching present perfect continuous can be really useful.